src-d/blog/content/post/review-building-static-analysis-tools.md

 {{% center %}} … {{% /center %}}

-Now I will take a liberty and cover a few technical details that were not in the scope of the original paper, but are very related in order to help us see a bigger picture.
+Now I will take a liberty and cover a few technical details that were not in the scope of the original paper but are very related, in order to help us see a bigger picture.
 Those were described in other places by other employees of the same company.

 ## Technical details